 James Livingood has been a dog sitter for several years.
 He has written numerous articles and a book about the topic because he loves dogs.

 Big dogs are wonderful companions, and they make a wonderful addition to nearly any home.
-That's because many breeds of larger canines are known for their calm nature, being family-friendly, and yet being able to keep the home safe.
+That's because many breeds of larger canines are known for their calm and family-friendly nature while still being able to keep the home safe.
 It's also true that everything they do becomes cuter because they are so large!
 Sometimes the only difficult part in selecting a huge hound is determining the name.
 That is where the list below comes into play.
 I've rounded up over 300 big dog names and meanings.

 Big Dog Names A-B